-The theory of resources and capabilities also states that organizations need the capabilities, resources and technologies to implement a new innovation strategy that will be a challenge for competitors to emulate, and that allows organizations to have sustainable competitive advantages and achieve greater organizational performance (Bommer & Jalajas, 2004; Calantone et al., 2002).
+The theory of resources and capabilities also states that organizations need the capabilities, resources and technologies to implement an innovation strategy that will be a challenge for competitors to emulate, and that allows organizations to have sustainable competitive advantages and achieve greater organizational performance (Bommer & Jalajas, 2004; Calantone et al., 2002).
 Competitiveness in the hospitality sector is particularly dependent on innovation to achieve lower costs and higher quality results (Ottenbacher & Gnoth, 2005).
+The competitiveness and performance of hotels likely depend on managers' capability to stimulate innovation within their firms (Moghimi, 2016).
 Innovation in the hospitality sector is essentially of an intangible nature.
+Failing to innovate can put organizations at risk and diminish their sustainability and ability to gain a competitive advantage.
+The challenge of being competitive can be overcome if organizations recognize that their ability to innovate is intrinsically linked to the way their leaders, people, climate, culture and structures support innovation and creativity (France et al., 2007).
+The internal environment favorable to innovation is crucial for organizations that use innovation to create a competitive advantage and improve performance (Kissi et al., 2012).

 Therefore, they are difficult to monitor and evaluate in terms of frequency and time of execution (efficiency) and also their contribution to customer satisfaction and profitability (effectiveness) (Ottenbacher & Gnoth, 2005).
 The incorporation of technologies in hotels has promoted productive efficiency and a greater capacity for differentiation, factors that improve the service provided and translate into competitive advantage (Orfila-Sintes et al., 2005).
-Although, interviews conducted with hospitality sector are the employee's motivation (Ottenbacher & Show, 2002).
+Although, interviews conducted with hospitality managers indicate that the most critical factors in the development of new services in the hospitality sector are the employee's motivation (Ottenbacher & Show, 2002).

 In the tourism and hospitality sector, competitiveness depends on the level of innovation in terms of high-quality and low-cost production of its services, which meet or exceed the customer's need with a certain level of novelty and sophistication (Hjalager, 2002).
 Current research trends reveal that transformational leadership plays a vital role in a company's innovation capacity (Amankwaa et al., 2019).
 Vaccaro et al. (2012) found that transformational leadership is the antecedent of the innovation company.

 The intellectual stimulation component of transformational leadership explicitly focuses on employee creativity and innovation.
 Transformational leaders motivate followers to experiment, take risks, and think outside the box continuously to perform tasks and innovations.
 Ford (2002) suggests that creativity and innovation depend on leadership and argued that leaders who are concerned with the effectiveness of the current system and promote actions to instigate change, creativity and dynamic capabilities.
 Transformational leadership attributes, such as coaching, training, group cohesion, knowledge sharing, psychological training, supportive behavior, and emphasis on extra-role performance, all contribute to the company's innovation.

 The literature refers to a relationship between leadership and innovation and it is also agreed that the transformational leadership style is significantly related to creativity and organizational innovation (Al-Husseini & Elbeltagi, 2012; Hu, et al., 2012; Tipu et al., 2012).
 On the other hand, several studies show that innovation is positively related to superior performance (Oke et al., 2012; Nybakk & Jenssen, 2012; Durán-Vázquez et al., 2012).
-Also, several research studies using the
+Also, several research studies using the Multifactor Leadership Questionnaire (MLQ), to measure the behaviors involved in transformational and transactional leadership, positively relate transactional and transformational leadership to indicators of leadership effectiveness, such as subordinate satisfaction, motivation and performance (Oke el al., 2009).